Skip to content

 Grading of Ocular Complications

-Supplementary Tests and Differential Diagnosis
+Ancillary Tests and Differential Diagnosis

-Section titled “Supplementary Tests and Differential Diagnosis”
+Section titled “Ancillary Tests and Differential Diagnosis”

-• Anterior segment OCT and in vivo confocal microscopy: Useful for evaluating POV and corneal epithelium, and for diagnosing limbal stem cell deficiency8).
+• Anterior segment OCT and in vivo confocal microscopy: Useful for evaluating POV and corneal epithelium, and for diagnosing limbal stem cell deficiency 8).

-• HLA genotyping: Used to identify causative drugs and for pre-medication screening8)12).
+• HLA genotyping: Used to identify causative drugs and for pre-medication screening 8)12).

 • Viral conjunctivitis: May be misdiagnosed when patients present with only ocular symptoms in the acute phase.
-Pay attention to systemic fever and rash.
+Pay attention to the presence of systemic fever and rash.

-• Acute hemorrhagic conjunctivitis: Similar to acute SJS as a viral bilateral conjunctivitis, but can be differentiated by the absence of systemic fever and skin rash.
+• Acute hemorrhagic conjunctivitis: Similar to acute SJS as a viral bilateral conjunctivitis, but can be differentiated by the absence of systemic fever and rash.

 • Blepharitis/Meibomian gland inflammation: Considered in the differential diagnosis for chronic eyelid margin changes, but distinguished by the presence or absence of scarring.